Electronics terminologies for beginners(Basic terms, 2024)

 11- Capacitance (Farad, F)

-There are many electronics components that have special purposes to serve.
-Capacitance is the property of such electronics components called the capacitor.
+Many electronic components have special purposes to serve.
+Capacitance is the property of such electronic components called the capacitor.

 Capacitance is ability of a capacitor to store electric charges